-Fear not if you are mid recipe and realize that you need white wine for your dish and don’t have it, or don’t wish to use it, there are lots of great substitutes that you can use instead.
+If you find yourself mid recipe and realize that you need white wine for your dish and don’t have it, or don’t wish to use it, fear not, there are lots of great substitutes that you can use instead.

 Substitute with another alcohol

 Another great substitute for wine in cooking is a different type of alcohol.
 Where possible, use something with an equivalent amount of alcohol to that of wine.

 A fortified white wine, like Vermouth, is a great option if you have some.